 Unscheduled downtime due to asset failure can be costly, not just in terms of additional budget but also time and reputation.
 There’s nothing worse than having to cancel a customer delivery or appointment due to a lack of vehicles.
 Having an effective fleet maintenance program in place is essential in preventing problems before they arise.

 2. Follow up on inspections

-Any preventive maintenance program is driven by information found during regular inspections.
-These can include mandated pre-trip inspections by drivers that allow a prescribed list and are increasingly reported electronically on Driver Vehicle Inspection Reports (DVIRs).
+Your PM program will be driven by information found during regular inspections, such as mandated pre-trip inspections by your drivers that allow a prescribed list – these are increasingly being reported electronically on Driver Vehicle Inspection Reports (DVIRs).
 Trained maintenance personnel can also conduct inspections during yard checks, at fuel islands and in specially designated inspection lanes.

 Regardless of the practices implemented in your fleet, inspections are key to finding and fixing areas in need of attention before they cause a breakdown or other costlier, unscheduled repair.